Batch Cooking: The Complete Guide to Smart Cooking

-Batch cooking is cooking once to eat all week.
-Not sad leftovers — but versatile bases that you assemble into different meals every day.
-In 2 to 3 hours over the weekend, you free up your weeknights.
+Batch cooking means cooking once to eat all week.
+Not sad reheated meals—versatile bases that you assemble into different meals every day.
+In 2 to 3 hours on the weekend, you free up your weekday evenings.
 Here is the step-by-step method.

 Steps